bmoren/arcgen/README.md

     * `url` – the root relative absolute url to the page
     * `media` – an array of root relative absolute paths to the media files associated with the page
     * `depth` – the depth of the page in the folder structure
+    * `parent` – the parent of the current page in the folder structure

 ## Getting started